kathryn-avanade/Project/README.md

 * I have used azure devops which you can find a link to here:
 [User Stories, Tasks and Epics](https://dev.azure.com/kathrynmcgregor/Project-Plant-App)
 * I have also kept a diary with details on what was done and when, in addition to this documentation.
 You can find this here.
+* In regards to **continuous integration**, I aim to produce code on my local computer, push this to github, which should automatically push this code to azure devops.
+Here, tests and reports should be automatically run, and then the app should be built and deployed using a pipeline.

 <span id="AppArch"></span>